700 Children's® – A Blog by Pediatric Experts

 Toddler learning how to potty train.

-• Shows interest by wanting to sit on the toilet or being curious when others use the bathroom.
+• Shows interest in sitting on the toilet or being curious when others use the bathroom.

 • Stays dry for long periods of time.